 Remember that in all cases the value returned from a formula is then multiplied by the Amplitude value to give the actual displacement.

-Formulas for X and Y displacement
+Formulas for displacement on different axes

 There are three points to note: